-Lynne McCormick works as a web developer at our Employer Partner Screenmedia – a Glasgow based, award-winning digital design agency specialising in web design and development.
+Lynne McCormick works as a developer at Screenmedia – a Glasgow based digital design agency specialising in web design and development.

 Lynne’s academic background is in computing, animation and art.
 From a very young age, Lynne was interested in web development and used to try to build websites using basic HTML and CSS.